Chanduchowtagi/Calculator-App/README.md

 # Calculator-App
-Calculator-App is a simple tool which performs basic arithmetic calculations like Addition, Subtraction, Multiplication and Division.
+This is a simple Calculator App with a dark and light theme toggle.
+The application provides basic arithmetic operations and a clean, responsive UI.